VILLASframework/node/doc/Mainpage.md

     An example for such a node is the 'gtfpga' type which directly fetches and pushes data to a PCIe card.
     Or the 'file' type which logs or replays simulation data from the harddisk.

-2. An other way to connect simulation equipment is by using a client-application which itself sends the data over the network to the S2SS server.
+2. An other way to connect simulation equipment is by using a client-application which itself sends the data over the network to VILLASnode.
-   In this scenario, the S2SS server uses the 'socket' node-type to communicate with the client-application.
+   In this scenario, VILLASnode uses the 'socket' node-type to communicate with the client-application.

-Usually, new clients / equipemnt should be implemented as a new node-type as part of the S2SS server.
+Usually, new clients / equipemnt should be implemented as a new node-type as part of VILLASnode.
 Using a dedicated client-application which communicates via the 'socket' type is deprecated because it leads to code duplication.

 ## Contact